 When to Register

-Camp Simpresca is a summer camp for boys and girls, operated by the Northern Waters Presbytery of the United Church.
+Camp Simpresca is a summer camp for boys and girls, operated with the support of the Northern Waters Presbytery of the United Church.
 Since opening in 1949, many young campers have come to share the joys of camping and the lasting memories it brings.

 The Mission of Camp Simpresca is, "to provide a safe and healthy camping experience promoting friendship, fun, camping skills and self-awareness, while all members of this Christian community challenge themselves physically, intellectually, spiritually and socially."